Jorge Ríos (footballer)

-Jorge Luis Emerson Ríos Guevara (born 12 December 1999) is a Peruvian footballer who plays as a midfielder for Peruvian Primera División side César Vallejo.
+Jorge Luis Emerson Ríos Guevara (born 12 December 1999) is a Peruvian footballer who plays as a midfielder for Peruvian Primera División side Sport Boys.

 Club career

 Cesar Vallejo

 Ríos is a product of César Vallejo and got his official and professional debut for the club on 7 May 2017 against Defensor La Bocana in the Peruvian Primera División.

 In December 2019, Ríos got his contract extended for one further year.
 One year later, in December 2020, Ríos signed a new one-year contract extension.

+Sport Boys

+In January 2023, ahead of the 2023 season, Ríos left César Vallejo to join fellow league club Sport Boys.